Cazenove (stock broker)

 Cazenove was a British stockbroker and investment bank, founded in 1823 by Philip Cazenove.
 It was one of the UK's last independent investment banks and one of the last to remain a private partnership.
-The main parts of the business were acquired by JPMorgan Chase in 2009 with the remains being sold to other financial institutions.
+The investment banking business entered into a joint venture with JPMorgan Chase in 2004, and the fund management business Cazenove Capital Management spun off in 2005.
+In 2009, JPMorgan Chase acquired the remainder of the investment banking business.
+Cazenove Capital Management was acquired by Schroders in 2013.

-The Partnership was well known for its 'blue-blooded' reputation and its complete aversion to publicity.
-It was one of the most successful brokers and corporate advisers in London, being described by the Financial Times as 'dominant' and as having an 'aura'.
+The Partnership was well known for its "blue-blooded" reputation and its complete aversion to publicity.
+It was one of the most successful brokers and corporate advisers in London, being described by the Financial Times as "dominant" and as having an "aura".

 History

+Early history and growth

 The company has its roots in the early Huguenot financiers who left France for Geneva in 1685 after the revocation of the Edict of Nantes, which established Catholicism as the state religion of France.
 Among those were members of the Cazenove family, who later left Geneva for the UK seeking wealth and freedom in the City of London.

 In 1819 Philip Cazenove first joined the business of his brother-in-law John Francis Menet (John Menet had married Philip Cazenove's sister Louisa in 1805).
 Cazenove and Menet become partners, and in 1823 the firm of Cazenove started.
 After Menet died, Cazenove entered into a partnership with Joseph Laurence and Charles Pearce.

 In 1854 Cazenove branched out on his own, and later he formed a new partnership with his son and nephew.
-The stockbroker firm continued to develop and by the 1930s had become one of the leading stockbroking partnerships in London.

 The company played a major part as advisor in most of Margaret Thatcher's UK Government's privatisation issues in the 1980s.

 Change of corporate structure

 In 2000, Cazenove & Co announced its intention to dissolve the partnership, incorporate, and then float on the London Stock Exchange.
 At this stage the firm had 80 partners, with unlimited liability, and 1170 employees.
 The company duly incorporated and raised funds from institutional investors, However the company's ambition to list publicly was hampered by poor market conditions in the UK in 2001 and 2002.
-The post float period did see the company open offices in Frankfurt, Paris and Beijing as well as restructuring its fund management business.